gen5115/Beauty-Brush/README.md

 # Beauty Brush

 **Beauty Brush** is a basic web application developed for a makeup school, designed to provide an engaging and interactive learning experience.
-This project showcases fundamental web development skills and includes features for managing courses and testimonials.
+This project showcases fundamental web development skills and includes features for managing testimonials.

 ## Features

 - **Home Page**: Features a welcoming design with a full-screen background image and prominent text highlighting the school's mission.
-- **Navigation Bar**: Includes links to various sections such as Home, About Us, Courses, Testimonials, and Contact.
+- **Navigation Bar**: Includes links to various sections such as Home, About Us, Testimonials, login and sign up and Contact.
-- **Course Listings**: Displays available courses with detailed descriptions and images.
 - **Testimonials Section**: Allows users to view, submit, edit, and delete testimonials.
 - **Contact Form**: Enables users to get in touch with the school for inquiries or feedback.
 - **User Authentication**: Includes login and registration functionality for secure access to certain features.